OSHAA 30-Hours Professional Diploma in Emergency Services

 • Understand safety protocols to minimise personal risk

-• Recognise the importance of self-care and physical readiness in emergency work
+• Recognise the importance of self-care, fitness, and readiness in emergency roles

 • Recognise signs of stress, trauma, and burnout in emergency personnel